aerdei/ocp-4-priv-azure-arm-pipelines/README.md

 * The agent running the deployment has internet connectivity.

 ### User-defined Azure Pipelines agents
-The pipeline includes tasks that use `oc` to communicate to the cluser, like waiting for bootstrap complete.
+The pipeline includes tasks that use `oc` to communicate to the cluser, for example waiting for bootstrap complete.
 For this to work, the agent running the pipeline should be on the same VNET with the cluster.
-To achieve this, a (self hosted Linux agent can be used)[https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops].
+To achieve this, a [self hosted Linux agent can be used](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops).
 The pipeline references the `ocp-4-agents` agent pool.
 Currently, the agents are required to have `azure-cli` and `jq` installed.
-You can use the `00_agent.json` to deploy a self-hosted Linux agent that automatically installs the necessary tools and registers itself with the pool.
+You can use the `00_agent.json` ARM template to deploy a self-hosted Linux agent that automatically installs the necessary tools and registers itself with the `ocp-4-agents` agent pool.

 ## Usage
 * Create the resource groups and networking.